Photoemission tomography of excitons in 2D systems: momentum-space signatures of correlated electron-hole wave functions: Computational Details

 \section{Computational Details}

-For the example of monolayer hBN, we calculate Kohn-Sham \gls{dft} wave functions and energies in \textsc{Quantum Espresso}~\cite{Giannozzi2009, Giannozzi2017, Giannozzi2020} using the \gls{pbe} exchange-correlation functional, ONCV pseudopotentials and a cutoff energy of 50~Ry and 200~Ry for the wave functions and the representation of the density, respectively.
-The lattice constant was set to 2.507~$\mathrm{\AA}$ (bulk experimental value: 2.506~$\mathrm{\AA}$~\cite{Bosak2006}) and we use a vacuum layer of 20~$\mathrm{\AA}$, as well as a truncation of the Coulomb interaction in $z$-direction~\cite{Sohier2017}, in order to avoid spurious interaction between repeated slabs from the periodic boundary condition.
+For the example of monolayer hBN, we calculate Kohn-Sham DFT wave functions and energies in \textsc{Quantum Espresso}~\cite{Giannozzi2009, Giannozzi2017, Giannozzi2020} using the Perdew-Burke-Ernzerhof exchange-correlation functional, ONCV pseudopotentials and a cutoff energy of 50~Ry and 200~Ry for the wave functions and the representation of the density, respectively.
+The lattice constant was set to 2.507~\AA (bulk experimental value: 2.506~\AA~\cite{Bosak2006}) and we use a vacuum layer of 20~\AA, as well as a truncation of the Coulomb interaction in $z$ direction~\cite{Sohier2017}, in order to avoid spurious interaction between repeated slabs from the periodic boundary condition.
 Based on these ground-state properties, we perform a $G_0W_0$ calculation using \textsc{BerkeleyGW}~\cite{Hybertsen1986, Rohlfing2000a, Deslippe2012}.
-In particular, we use the \textit{NNS} subsampling technique, which, for systems with reduced dimensionality, accelerates convergence with respect to the Brillouin zone sampling~\cite{da_Jornada2017}.
-For the calculation of the static inverse dielectric function we use a 12x12x1 sampling of the Brillouin zone, a cutoff energy of 30~Ry for reciprocal lattice vectors and sum over 200 bands.
+In particular, we use the \textit{NNS} subsampling technique, which, for systems with reduced dimensionality, accelerates convergence with respect to the Brillouin-zone sampling~\cite{da_Jornada2017}.
+For the calculation of the static inverse dielectric function we use a 12x12x1 sampling of the Brillouin-zone, a cutoff energy of 30~Ry for reciprocal lattice vectors and sum over 200 bands.
 Based on this, we calculate the $G_0W_0$ energies for 4 valence and 44 conduction bands, using the same k-space mesh and reciprocal lattice cutoff as for the inverse dielectric function.

-Finally, we construct the \gls{bse} Hamiltonian using 4 valence and 9 conduction bands on a 12x12x1 k-space mesh, interpolate it to a 96x96x1 k-space mesh (4 valence, 4 conduction bands) and diagonalize the \gls{bse} Hamiltonian.
+Finally, we construct the BSE Hamiltonian using 4 valence and 9 conduction bands on a 12x12x1 k-space mesh, interpolate it to a 96x96x1 k-space mesh (4 valence, 4 conduction bands) and diagonalize it.